akdombrowski/gr-hf-chatbot/README.md

 ## Run with Python or Gradio from Command Line

 Run the app from the command line (making sure you’ve activated your virtual environment) with python {your_file}.py or if you want the app to reload when changes are detected in your file use the gradio command like this: gradio {your_file}.py!
+Then, open your browser and navigate to the url provided after running the command.

 ## Resources: